How many grams of fat per day to lose weight

 Diving Deep into the Dangers of Trans Fats for Weight and Health

-Trans fats, also known as trans-fatty acids, are artificially produced unsaturated fats that have been hydrogenated to solidify them at room temperature.
-While these fats were once popular due to their ability to prolong the shelf life of processed foods and enhance flavor and texture, they have since earned a notorious reputation for their detrimental effects on health, particularly concerning weight management.
+Trans fats, or trans-fatty acids, are man-made fats.
+They are made by adding hydrogen to liquid oils to make them solid at room temperature.
+These fats were once popular due to their ability to prolong the shelf life of processed foods and enhance flavor and texture.

 Avoid Trans Fats for Successful Weight Management